-I must mention Canyon Lake because it is only a 45-minute to an hour drive from the area and is a huge attraction in the summer.
+I must mention Canyon Lake because it is only a 45-minute to an hour drive from the valley and is a huge attraction in the summer.
 We try to go there in the morning when the temperatures are a tad cooler and leave about 1:00 in the afternoon.
 The lake was created by the Mormon Flat Dam built in 1925.
 It is the perfect getaway on a hot summer day.
 It is the smallest of 4 lakes created by the dams, but it is a beauty!
 The water butts right up to high canyon walls.
 People camp there, swim, kayak, boat, and ski.
 I don’t know why, but it is a very cold lake for such a warm place, which makes it ideal in the summer!

 Tempe is home to the Arizona State University (ASU) and like any college town, there are a lot of neat little restaurants, bars and shopping areas in and around the town.

 Tempe Town Lake is not technically a lake it all.
 It is a reservoir.
 This man made lake is just what the city of Tempe needed.
 Water is always an attraction in the desert.
 The surrounding area of the lake has the Tempe Center of the Arts, a hotel, Segway tours, volleyball and many a concert, race, and festival.
 They also use the lake for kayaking, sailing and ASU students practice rowing on the lake.